 Implementing a feasibility study is a great tool to complete a thoughtful planning process.
 A well designed feasibility study will help an organization assess 1) if what they are thinking of implementing is possible and 2) how to consider implementing it.

-We are currently working with a group of community leaders in Jay County to complete the feasibility of converting an old elementary school building into an early childhood center.
+We worked with a group of community leaders in Jay County to complete the feasibility of converting an old elementary school building into an early childhood center.
 Like many rural communities, Jay County has a declining population that has impacted their local schools in continuing to operate multiple school buildings, which has resulted in school consolidations and closures.
 At the same time, their rural community also struggles with attracting new employers due to a lack of child care for a growing workforce.
 Their community leaders had the idea of converting a closed elementary school into an early childhood center but wanted assistance in completing a feasibility study first.

 4 Steps to Complete a Feasibility Study

 1. Market Analysis